SahilDinanath/Sh-re-p/README.md

-Here's a sample README for your GitHub repository:

----

 # Custom Grep Tool

 This repository contains a custom implementation of the `grep` command-line tool, utilizing a custom regex engine.
 The regex engine can be found at [RegexEngine](https://github.com/SahilDinanath/RegexEngine).